-Although the methods used sometimes overlap with those of suicide attempts (eg, cutting the wrists with a razor blade), nonsuicidal self-injury is distinct from suicide because patients do not intend the acts to be lethal.
+Although the methods used sometimes overlap with those of suicide attempts (eg, cutting the wrists with a razor blade), nonsuicidal self-injury is distinct from suicide Suicidal Behavior Suicide is death caused by an act of self-harm that is intended to be lethal.
+Suicidal behavior encompasses a spectrum of behavior from suicide attempt and preparatory behaviors to completed... read more because patients do not intend the acts to be lethal.
 Patients may specifically state a lack of intent, or the lack may be inferred by their repeated use of clearly nonlethal methods.
-Despite the lack of immediate lethality, long-term risk of suicide attempts and of suicide is increased, and thus, nonsuicidal self-injury should not be dismissed lightly.
+Despite the lack of immediate lethality, long-term risk of suicide attempts and of suicide completion is increased, and thus, nonsuicidal self-injury should not be dismissed lightly.

 The most common examples of nonsuicidal self-injury include

-Patients often injure themselves repeatedly in a single session, creating multiple lesions in the same location, typically in a visible and/or accessible area (eg, forearms, front of thighs).
+Patients often injure themselves repeatedly in a single session, creating multiple lesions in the same location, typically in areas that are easily hidden but accessible (eg, forearms, front of thighs).
 The behavior is often repeated, resulting in extensive patterns of scarring.
 Patients are often preoccupied with thoughts about the injurious acts.

 The motivations for nonsuicidal self-injury are unclear, but self-injury may be